 As my capacity to embrace the gift of imperfection in my life has increased, my eyes have been opened wider to find the Sacred who is ever present in the ordinary moments of life.
 In order to avoid a relapse into my dictator-like, perfectionistic tendencies, I try to fill my time with activities which require me to be away from the place I obsess about the most—my house.
-My favorite such activity is running.
-Running has become the time and the place where I zone out, listen to loud music, self-medicate my Anxiety Disorder with a good sweat, pray, reflect, listen and find God’s presence, even in the messiest, most unexpected places of my life.
+My favorite such pursuits include running, biking and walking in nature.
+Outdoor exercise has become the time and the place where I zone out, listen to loud music (or podcasts), self-medicate my Anxiety Disorder with a good sweat, pray, reflect, listen and find God’s presence, even in the messiest, most unexpected places of my life.

 In school I was always an obsessive note taker and have retained that annoying characteristic into adulthood.
 I process life better when I write it down and then read it again.
 Thanks for stopping by and giving me a chance to air both my grievances and my musings in order to glimpse the Sacred, present in the moments of my ordinary, messy and chaotic life.

 Thank you for the beautiful article in the March 2017 Christ is Our Hope mag.
 You are a gifted writer and it was just what I needed to read to snap out of my tendency to let my health issues overwhelm me.
 Life is indeed grand and our four seasons created by our God mirror quite beautifully our ever-changing spirits.

 Thank you so much for your kind words!
 I am so grateful God could use my story to bless you today.
 Praying for you as you seek to find God in our four seasons and in your life as it is in the present.

 I just read your article in the December, 2020 Christ is our Hope magazine.
 It was comforting about the mess my life often is and inspiring to my quest to find God.
 Thanks for opening your heart and soul.
 You helped me this Advent.